 Kings Community Action Organization (KCAO) is the exclusive anti-poverty agency for Kings County.
 KCAO is a private, non-profit organization that was established in 1965 pursuant to the Economic Opportunities Act of 1964 and is completing its 46th year of service to the residents of Kings County.

 The organization has service sites located in Armona, Avenal, Corcoran, Hanford, Home Garden, Kettleman City, Lemoore and Stratford.
 Hanford serves as the county seat and the largest city in Kings County.
-KCAO’s mission is to advocate, educate, and provide a wide range of quality services that empower, promote self sufficiency, preserve dignity and improve the quality of life for the individuals and communities of Kings County.
+Working as a team, KCAO will seek and provide programs that develop self-sufficiency in individuals, families, and communities within Kings County.

 The agency reaches out to low-income people to address their multiple needs and administer a full range of coordinated programs designed to have a measurable impact on poverty.
 KCAO envisions a future where all people of Kings County are able to live with dignity, have access to all available resources and have the opportunity, motivation and ability to live economically productive and satisfying lives.